Being diagnosed with human papillomavirus (HPV) can be a nerve-wracking experience. You don’t need to panic, but you do need to be informed.

-Here are 6 things you need to know when you’re diagnosed with HPV:
+Here are six things you need to know when you’re diagnosed with HPV.

 HPV is so prevalent that nearly all sexually active men and women get it at some point in their lives.
-According to the Centers for Disease Control and Prevention, it’s the most common sexually transmitted infection in the U.S. In fact, 80 percent of U.S. adults will get HPV at least once in their lifetime.
+According to the Centers for Disease Control and Prevention (CDC), HPV is the most commonly sexually transmitted infection (STI), and 79 million people in the U.S. are currently infected with the virus.
 In most cases, your body is able to fight HPV on its own, and the virus will go away without causing any health problems in one or two years.
 Once you’ve been diagnosed, it’s important to work with your doctor to address any immediate health concerns (if any) and to determine a plan to stay on top of any of the associated health risks.

 HPV is spread through having vaginal, anal or oral sex with someone who has the virus.
 It’s most commonly spread through vaginal or anal sex.
 HPV can be spread even when an infected person has no signs or symptoms.
-Symptoms may take years to develop having sex with an infected partner, so it is sometimes difficult to pinpoint when you’ve become infected.
+Symptoms may develop years after having sex with an infected partner, so it is sometimes difficult to pinpoint when you’ve become infected.